 [Entrepreneurship] is a pathway that can redeem a person, a family, a neighborhood, a people, a country and even our world.

 But entrepreneurship isn’t for the faint of heart.
-They say it takes a village to raise a child; I say it takes a community to help small businesses grow.
+They say it takes a village to raise a child; I say it takes a community to help small businesses thrive.

-I’m re-birthing Sam’s church as a word-of-mouth small-business marketing company, intended to promote prosperity for all by promoting social change entrepreneurs.
+I’m re-birthing Sam’s church as a family of small business marketing & public service advertising company, intended to promote prosperity for all by promoting social change entrepreneurs.

-The company will gather together community-minded people to have fun…
+The first company will gather together community-minded people to have fun…

 1) buying and selling goods & services among ourselves,